-The Grand Hall, a spacious 6,000 square feet with large windows, grand staircase, a glass storefront, original columns and aged, distinctive walls.
+The Grand Hall is a spacious 6,000 square feet with large windows, the Grand Staircase, a glass storefront, original columns and aged, distinctive walls.
 Inviting.
 Flexible.
 One of a kind.

 The Granby Room is a street level glass storefront space with two double door entrances and raw character of its own.
 It is approximately 2600 square feet.

-The Market, an open room with over 3700 square feet and an additional 800 feet of covered porch.
-The four stately wood garage doors can be opened up weather permitting so you can enjoy a cocktail or a cigar on the festively lite porch.
+The Market is an open room with over 3700 square feet and an additional 800 feet of covered porch.
+The four stately wood garage doors can be opened up (weather permitting) so you can enjoy a cocktail or a cigar on the festively lit porch.

-Our spaces are a full day rental from 8am-12am except on Sundays.
+Our spaces are a full day rental from 10am-12am except on Sundays.

 Whether you’re looking for a warm intimate setting for 50 or a spacious, distinctive venue for 1000, 701 Whaley can offer you options.
 View the Gallery page for photos of our great spaces.

-701 Whaley was built in Columbia, SC in 1903 as the Granby and Pacific Mill village’s company store, 701 Whaley, a 35,000 square-foot brick building in Columbia , SC has served many purposes.
-It quickly became a community center for the mill workers and everybody just called it “The Y”.
-It included a bowling alley, library, auditorium, gymnasium, pool and dance hall.
-With dances every Friday night, a movie on Saturdays, basketball and billards, socials and civility this cornerstone of the community was hopping with action for several decades.
+701 Whaley was built in Columbia, SC in 1903 as the company store for the area’s five textile mills.
+By 1909, it had quickly become a community center for the mill workers and everybody just called it “The Y”.
+The site included a bowling alley, barber shop, library, auditorium, gymnasium, pool, and dance hall.
+With dances every Friday night, a movie on Saturdays, basketball and billiards, socials and civility, this cornerstone of the community was hopping with activity for several decades.
 At one time, billiards were played for 2 1/2 cents a cue, while bowling was 5 cents a game and a moving picture show cost 10 cents.

-In 1909 The State paper when referring to 701 Whaley stated: “Probably the most interesting place to visitors in Columbia is the Pacific Mills Community and the Community Building and when everything is considered, it is a small wonder that this community, especially the Olympia Village, is so close-knit and proud.
+In 1909, The State paper, when referring to 701 Whaley, stated: “Probably the most interesting place to visitors in Columbia is the Pacific Mills Community, and the Community Building, and when everything is considered, it is small wonder that this community, especially the Olympia Village, is so close-knit and proud.
 The community is really a small city in itself…” The building served many purposes until the 1980’s when textile jobs moved away.

-In 2000 a portion of the roof caved in and the City of Columbia condemned the building and was on the brink of tearing it down.
-Richard Burts, who has years of experience developing local real estate and is an active leader in the business community, and Robert Lewis, whose expertise is in the renovation of historic buildings, along with Bob McConnel, California investor, purchased 701 Whaley in 2006 with the goal of preserving and restoring the iconic facility to its original appearance.
+When a large section of roof caved in during the early 2000’s, the City of Columbia condemned the building and was on the brink of tearing it down.
+In 2006, Richard Burts, who has years of experience developing local real estate and is an active leader in the business community, Robert Lewis, whose expertise is in the renovation of historic buildings, along with Bob McConnell, a California investor, purchased the structure with the goal of preserving and restoring this iconic building to its original appearance.